afforeroc/flask-cf/README.md

 # Create and configure a Flask app to deploy on Cloud Foundry
-This is a tutorial about how to create and configure a simple web app to deploy on cloud, with Cloud Foundry service.
+This is a tutorial about how to create and configure a simple web app to deploy on cloud using Cloud Foundry service.<br>
 Additional, it contains a web app sample for study and use.

 ## Tutorial
 This tutorial was designed to be done on a personal computer. <br> Most every steps require using of console commands except when is indicated.

-### 0. Required software
+### Required software
 * Command prompt like Terminal, PowerShell, etc.
 * Text editor like Notepad++, Visual Studio Code, etc.

 ### 1. Install Python and Flask
-> On Linux, use `python3`/`pip3` instead of `python`/`pip`
+> On Linux, please use `python3`/`pip3` instead of `python`/`pip`

 1.1 Install stable/latest version of [Python](https://www.python.org/downloads/).